Pistvakt

-Pistvakt – En vintersaga (English: Piste watch – A winter's tale) was a Swedish television series, produced by SVT subdepartment SVT Drama, and aired over SVT1 between 15 January 1998 and 30 November 2000.
-It is based on a play by Pistolteatern.
+Pistvakt (English: Piste watch) was a Swedish television series, produced by SVT subdepartment SVT Drama, and aired over SVT1 between 15 January 1998 and 30 November 2000.
+Season 1 had the subtitle "En vintersaga" (English: A winter's tale) while Season 2 had the subtitle "Den andra vintern" (English: The second winter).

+About the series

+The series is based on a play by Pistolteatern.
 It was followed by the film Pistvakt.

 Story

 The story revolves around three brother ski patrollers: Sven-Erik, Jan-Erik and Olle Marklund.
 Living and working in the isolated and fictitious village Svartlien, they face the horrors of solitude and dangers of the wild nature.
 Their father Stor-Erik, missing for decades, is always present as a symbol of perfection and the ultimate idol for the brothers.

 The boys' primary tasks are weather reports and the oiling of the ski lift.
 They go about their job with utter determination and never let anything come between them and the completion of those jobs.

 Occasionally, visitors arrive at Svartlien, with the common result that Sven-Erik has to save them from wild animals, avalanches or other dangers.
 Also living in Svartlien are the boys' mother Gudrun, and her secret admirer Bengt-Hans, owner of Bengt-Hans Bodega.